curtischong/e3j_v2/README.md

 - e3nn and e3x offers linear layers where they perform tensor products AND HAVE WEIGHTS inside the tensor product.
     - basically, when you multiply each irrep coefficient with the clebsch gordan coefficients, you also multiply with the corresponding weight
 - This makes the tensor product implementation more complicated, and harder to debug
-- I'm NOT storing the weights here. instead, the weights will be simple linear layers on the irreps (similar to Allegro's implementation - Note: not 100% sure that allegro's tensor product doesn't contains weights, but too lazy to check)
+- I'm NOT storing the weights here. instead, the weights will be simple linear layers on the irreps (similar to Allegro's implementation)